Source: adapted from Drewry Shipping Consultants and own elaboration.

 With this in mind, the following development stages can be suggested and inferred:

 - Introduction (1958-1970).
 From the first containerized commercial services in the late 1950s until the design of the first cellular containerships in the 1960s, the container was an unknown variable in global shipping.
 Investments were sparse as high risk was involved with unproven technology.

 - Adoption (1970-1990).
 The container became acknowledged as a transport product, and investments in intermodal facilities accelerated.
 This involved the construction and reconversion of several container port terminals as well as the introduction of cellular containerships.
-The risk factor became less of an issue, and investments were made in accordance with commercial opportunities.
+The risk factor became less of an issue, and investments were made following commercial opportunities.

-- Maturity (2008-).
-The maturation of container traffic will be linked with the maturation of the global economy.
-This can involve a number of factors, such as limits to the exploitation of comparative advantages in manufacturing as well as the associated trade imbalances and fluctuating energy prices.
-Technical limits to economies of scale both from the maritime and land sides of containerization are also likely to play significantly for containerized traffic, but the maturity of containerization is likely to be more an economic than a technical process.
-The global recession that began in 2008 was associated with a significant reduction in containerized traffic.
-Volumes recovered afterward, and it remains uncertain what throughput levels ‘peak containerization’ would involve.
+- Maturity (2008-2019).
+The maturation of container traffic is linked with the maturation of the global economy, which became apparent during this period with peak growth rates.
+This involves a number of factors, such as limits to comparative advantages in manufacturing as well as the associated trade imbalances and fluctuating energy prices.
+Technical limits to economies of scale both from the maritime and land sides of containerization are also likely to play significantly in containerized traffic.
+Still, the maturity of containerization is more an economic than a technical process.

 - Peak containerization (2020-).
 The Covid-19 pandemic represented a paradigm shift in global trade with substantial disruptions in supply chains.
 After a small decline in 2020, volumes recovered in 2021 (+6.3%), partly due to deferred demand, changes in consumption patterns, and significant government stimulus.
 It remains uncertain what throughput levels peak containerization would involve.